christophhart/hise_documentation/Tutorial1.md

 The sample library will have these features:

 - small sample set of a music box (
-- a convolution reverb with a impulse response
+- a convolution reverb with an impulse response
 - A synthesised mallet click sound that can be added to the samples.
-- modwheel controled decay time
+- modwheel controlled decay time
 - release samples
 - a custom interface that controls some selected parameters: